-2 Critical accounting estimates and judgements
+2. Critical accounting estimates and judgements

 The estimates and associated assumptions are based on historical experience and various other factors that are believed to be reasonable under the circumstances, the results of which form the basis of making the judgements about carrying values of assets and liabilities that are not readily apparent from other sources.
 Actual results may differ from these estimates.
 The estimates and underlying assumptions are reviewed on an ongoing basis.
-Revisions to accounting estimates are recognised in the period in which the estimate is revised if the revision affects only that period, or in the period of the revision and future periods if the revision affects both current and future periods.
+Revisions to accounting estimates are recognised in the period in which the estimate is revised if the revision affects only that period, or in the periods.
 Note 17 covers the assumptions made in calculating the fair value of share options offered by the Group to its employees.
 The Directors have judged that the Group does not bear substantially all the risks and rewards of ownership of its leasehold premises and therefore accounts for the leases as operating leases as described in note 21.

-3 Segmental analysis
+3. Segmental analysis